nicthegreatest/brother-QL570/README.md

 > sudo usermod -a -G lp <your_username>

-(Replace <your_username> with your actual username)

 ## Step 6: Apply Changes and Reboot
 To ensure all permission changes take full effect system-wide, the most reliable method is to perform a full reboot.

-reboot
+> reboot

+After rebooting, log back in and run:

+> groups

-After rebooting, log back in.
-You can verify you are in the lp group by running the groups command.
-You should see lp in the list.
+You should see lp in the list

 ## Step 7: Test Printing from the Command Line
 You are now ready to print directly.